etan18/Obsidian-Notes/Computer Science/Networking/internet.md

 ---
 #cs161

 At a high level, the internet is a global [[network]] of computers that can send data between browsers and servers that are connected to it.

+In the early days, internet was introduced using "dial-up" technology, which operated through the public-switch telephone network (or standard telephone lines) and offered speeds up to 56kbps.
+Today, dial-up is *nearly* obsolete in the US, with the exception of very few rural areas.

+It was ditched in favor of **broadband internet**, which offers "always-on" internet access with speeds up to 100 Mbps up to 10 Gbps and supporting use cases like gaming and streaming.
+Different types of broadband include fiber optic, cable, and 5G wireless.
+Some rural areas use DSL, a type of broadband which still delivers internet over copper telephone lines.

 ## open systems interconnection
 The internet is design using the **Open Systems Interconnection Model**, a layered architecture that relies on abstraction at each level.
 It is a 7-layer model, but layers 5 and 6 aren't used in the real world, so we ignore them.